ultranaut/dotfiles/README.md

     git submodule update --init

+Change login shell to zsh:

+    chsh -s /bin/zsh

+and enter password when prompted.

 ## Updating/upgrading submodules

-Seems like more work than it's necessarily worth to install pathogen intself as a submodule, so you need to "manually" fetch newer versions:
+Seems like more work than it's necessarily worth to install pathogen itself as a submodule, so you need to "manually" fetch newer versions:

     curl -so ~/.dotfiles/_vim/autoload/pathogen.vim \